CLSherrod/clsherrod.github.io/_posts/2018-04-30-living-miami-vice-lifestyle-without-the-drugs.md

 date: 2018-04-30
 published: true
 categories:
-- Essays
+  - Lifestyle & Travel
 tags:
   - lifestyle
   - travel
-permalink: "/living-miami-vice-lifestyle-without-the-drugs/"
+permalink: /living-miami-vice-lifestyle-without-the-drugs/
 ---
 My favorite show as a teenager living in remote Alaska was, believe it or not was *Miami Vice*.